 Computer Science Careers in Illinois

-Computer science graduates pursue many lucrative career options, though some occupations are in higher demand.
-According to the BLS, software developers and programmers are the most common computer and mathematical occupations in the nation, followed by computer user support specialists and network and computer systems administrators.
+Computer science graduates may pursue many lucrative career options, though some occupations are in higher demand.
+According to the BLS, software developers and programmers are one of the most common computer and mathematical occupations in the nation, followed by computer user support specialists and network and computer systems administrators.
 These national trends are reflected in the Illinois computer science industry.

 Median Salary for Computer Science Careers by Degree